AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     refreshToken?: boolean;
 };

+// Warning: (ae-missing-release-tag) "StringDict" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type StringDict = {
     [key: string]: string;
 };

+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@hidden" is not defined in this configuration
+// Warning: (ae-missing-release-tag) "StringUtils" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export class StringUtils {
     // (undocumented)
     static endsWith(str: string, search: string): boolean;
-    static isEmptyObj(strObj?: string): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static isEmptyObj(strObj?: string): boolean;
-    static jsonParseHelper<T>(str: string): T | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static jsonParseHelper<T>(str: string): T | null;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static matchPattern(pattern: string, input: string): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static matchPattern(pattern: string, input: string): boolean;
-    static queryStringToObject<T>(query: string): T;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static queryStringToObject<T>(query: string): T;
-    static removeEmptyStringsFromArray(arr: Array<string>): Array<string>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static removeEmptyStringsFromArray(arr: Array<string>): Array<string>;
     // (undocumented)
     static startsWith(str: string, search: string): boolean;
-    static trimArrayEntries(arr: Array<string>): Array<string>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static trimArrayEntries(arr: Array<string>): Array<string>;
 }

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "stripLeadingHashOrQuery" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function stripLeadingHashOrQuery(responseString: string): string;

+// Warning: (ae-missing-release-tag) "StubbedNetworkModule" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const StubbedNetworkModule: INetworkModule;

+// Warning: (ae-missing-release-tag) "StubPerformanceClient" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export class StubPerformanceClient implements IPerformanceClient {
     // (undocumented)